julsebeng/notes/becoming-a-solution-architect/becoming-a-solution-architect.md

   - No component should rely on the internals of another; public interfaces should be the only means of communication.
   - Do not mix roles in a single component.
 One component should not display itself on a GUI and also fetch its own information from a database, for example.
-  - Define clear contracts for components.
+  - Define clear contracts for components, components should have clearly defined public interfaces.
-  - Abstract system wide components away from other layers.
+  - Abstract system wide components away from other layers - functionality that is repeated in several components is better off being contained inside its own, system-wide component that interacts with the other parts of the system.